 Glaucoma is an eye disease that can develop when the eye's optic nerve gets damaged.
 This damage is often due to high pressure inside the eye.
 In those over age 60, glaucoma is the most common cause of blindness.
 However, anyone of any age can have it.
 When glaucoma often starts, it develops without any symptoms for a while until it has progressed.

 At that point, patients will have some vision loss.
 Yet, there is no cure for glaucoma, and if sight is lost, it can't be gotten back.
 That's why it's essential to find and treat glaucoma early.
-If you haven't had a glaucoma test, you can contact AssureVision at our Arlington Heights, Barrington, or Glenview, IL, office to schedule your exam with the optometrist.
+If you haven't had a glaucoma test, you can contact AssureVision at our Arlington Heights, or Barrington, IL, office to schedule your exam with the optometrist.

 What Causes Glaucoma?